Header Banner

 Finally, a small circuit plug with black and blue twisted wires.

-Step 10: Plug the Lower Row
+Plug the Lower Row

 The order from left to right along the bottom ledge should be reconnected as follows: